JorgeUbaldoR/sem3-25-pi-2024_25-G131/documentation/sprint1/ESINF/usei02/01.requirements-engineering/Readme.md

-# USEI02 - Implement a simulator that processes all the items according
+# USEI02 - Implement a simulator that processes all the items.

 ## 1. Requirements Engineering